Homemade Almond Milk

 Instructions

-• Transfer the almonds to a high-speed blender.
-Add fresh water and blend until it's creamy and milky (usually a couple of minutes in a high-speed blender).
+• Blend the almonds with fresh water in a blender until creamy and milky (usually a couple of minutes in a high-speed blender).

-• Pour the mixture through a nut milk bag (or layers of cheesecloth within a fine-mesh strainer) to strain out any remaining pulp/solids.
+• Strain the remaining pulp with a nut milk bag (or pour the mixture over layers of cheesecloth over a fine-mesh strainer).
 Squeeze well to extract as much liquid as possible.

 Video